feathersui/feathersui-website/docs/as3-starling/text-input.md

 ---
-title: How to use the Feathers TextInput component (Starling version)
+title: How to use the TextInput component (Starling version)
 sidebar_label: TextInput
 ---